ks6573/PSA/README.md

 pip install -r requirements.txt
 ```

-Now your project is fully set up and ready to use.
+Now the tool is fully set up and ready to use.

-If you encounter any issues, double-check the steps above or reach out for further assistance.
+If you encounter any issues, double-check any of the steps above or feel free to reach out for further assistance.